jiaojiaowujj/jiaojiaowujj.github.io/_pages/about.md

+---
+permalink: /
+title: " "
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I'm a Ph.D. student at Xidian University.
 My research focuses on searchable encryption.
 I develop privacy-enhancing techniques to solve data security and integrity problems for databases and cloud storage.